neovive/javascript-practice/js-good-parts.md

 	"last-name": "Howard"
 };

-/* quotes are optional around propery names if the name would be a legal variable name */
+/* quotes are optional around propert names if the name would be a legal variable name */

 var flight = {
 	airline: "Oceanic",